MelonCave/meloncave.github.io/src/2.Areas/23arXivEESS.md

-## 22 Electrical Engineering and Systems Science
+## arXiv Electrical Engineering and Systems Science

 eess.AS | Audio and Speech Processing | Audio signal processing, speech recognition, synthesis, enhancement, and analysis.
 Includes acoustic modeling and source separation.
 The area covers applications in audio and speech technologies. |